webqit/webflo/README.md

 #### Progressive Web Apps

 Webflo client-side applications are intended to provide an app-like-first experience.
 So unless disabled in config, a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is built as part of your application on running the `npm run generate` command.
-You may define [route handlers in the `/worker` directory](#handler-functions-and-layout) of your application, and these will be built into the service worker to handle Same-Origin requests of the application.
+And as covered above, you may define [route handlers in the `/worker` directory](#handler-functions-and-layout) of your application, and these will be built into the service worker to handle Same-Origin requests of the application.
 Where there are no *worker* handlers, or where these forward incoming requests, requests are fetched, either from the cache, or from the network, depending on the fetching strategy built into the Service Worker.

 <details>
 <summary>Config (Default)</summary>